dyamand/dyamand.github.io/src/doc/docs/tests/angular_services.md

 ## Profile service

-!!! failure "_i.9.0_ Getting all profiles should invoke the GraphQLClientService's query method and return the gotten profiles"
+!!! success "_i.9.0_ Getting all profiles should invoke the GraphQLClientService's query method and return the gotten profiles"
 !!! failure "_i.9.1_ Invoking the service's getNewProfileUpdates should invoke the GraphQLClientService's subscribe method and the Observable should be next with the returned Profile"
 !!! failure "_i.9.2_ Invoking the service's getChangedProfileUpdates should invoke the GraphQLClientService's subscribe method and the Observable should be next with the returned Profile"
 !!! failure "_i.9.3_ Invoking the service's getRemovedProfileUpdates should invoke the GraphQLClientService's subscribe method and the Observable should be next with the returned Profile"